ninabarzh/broomstick/content/posts/russia-drains.md

 By 2025, the Kremlin’s manpower shortage has become impossible to conceal.
 Poorly trained conscripts are sent to the border with minimal equipment and no clear command structure.
 Casualty rates remain high, though independent tracking is now nearly impossible inside Russia.

 The state has turned to foreigners.
 Recruits from Nepal, Tajikistan, and Kyrgyzstan have been offered fast-track citizenship in exchange for service.
-Videos circulate of Nepali men speaking broken Russian in muddy trenches—some later found dead, their families never notified.
+Videos circulate of Nepali men speaking broken Russian in muddy trenches, some later found dead, their families never notified.

 ### Public trust in freefall

 Patriotic unity, once the propaganda line, now feels like a bitter joke to many.
 Families feel abandoned and deceived.
 A 20-year-old conscript’s mother described watching state TV proclaim “voluntary service” while her son sent panicked voice messages from a barracks 20km from the front.
 “The Kremlin lies all the time,” she said.

-Even state workers—once considered a loyal base—are growing restless.
+Even state workers, once considered a loyal base, are growing restless.
 Several IT specialists conscripted via digital summonses have since fled abroad or gone underground.

 ### The economic toll